 Best Restaurants in Virginia Beach VA

 Croc’s was the very first Green Restaurant in Virginia.
 Water is heated by solar panels, a gutter-fed rain barrel collects water for the garden, oyster shells are returned to the Lynnhaven River to promote new oyster beds, and leftover grease, of course, becomes bio-fuel.

 EAT: Back Deck

-Perfect in warm weather, but with its own charms when chilly, this casual place is really the back deck of the Shellfish Company Store, with great views of Lynnhaven Bay (A Chesapeake inlet).
+Perfect in warm weather, but with its own charms when chilly, the casual Back Deck is really the back deck of the Shellfish Company Store, with great views of Lynnhaven Bay (A Chesapeake inlet).

 Virginia Beach VA Hotels

 STAY: Founders Inn Tapestry Collection By Hilton

-Grand Georgian architecture, portraits of our country’s Founding Fathers in a grand lobby with crystal chandeliers, exquisite English Gardens in a large courtyard, large traditionally decorated rooms with fireplace and granite baths,
+Grand Georgian architecture, portraits of our country’s Founding Fathers in a grand lobby with crystal chandeliers, exquisite English Gardens in a large courtyard, large traditionally decorated guest rooms with fireplace and granite baths, it seems as if this hotel has been here forever.

-Built only 20 years ago, Founders Inn appears as if it’s been here forever.
-With mellow vibe and over-the-top helpful employees, this is not your typical on-the-beach Virginia Beach hotel.
+Built only 30 years ago, the Founders Inn (now a Hilton Virginia Beach) is not your typical beachfront hotel.
 It’s a 20-minute drive to the crazy-sweaty-sandiness of Virginia Beach oceanfront and according to staff, the perfect place to “recoup.”
 I agree.